California festival gunman killed himself, officials say

 Police gave the update soon after the Santa Clara County Medical Examiner-Coroner’s Office said 19-year-old Santino William Legan died of a self-inflicted gunshot wound.

-Legan killed three people — including two children — at the popular Gilroy Garlic Festival on Sunday.
+Legan killed three people — including two children — and injured 13 others at the popular Gilroy Garlic Festival on Sunday.
 Authorities say they have not yet been able to determine his motive.

 “He was able to get one more round off, and he was able to shoot himself in the head,” the police chief said.